 Normandy, at the time of his death he had been credited with 84 tank kills, SS-Obersturmführer Waldemar Schütz, survived the war and died on Sept.
 9 1999 in Raubling in Bayern and the tank ace SS-Untersturmführer

 Michael Wittmann, KIA on Aug.
 8 1944 in Saint-Aignan-de-Cramesnil in Normandy, at the time of his death he had been credited with 138 tank kills and 132 anti-tank gun kills.
-Wittmann became a cult figure after the war thanks to his accomplishments as a panzer ace as part of the portrayal of the Waffen-SS in popular culture. c.
-Bundesarchiv.
+Wittmann became a cult figure after the war thanks to his accomplishments as a panzer ace as part of the portrayal of the Waffen-SS in popular culture.
+Commons: Bundesarchiv.

 No comments: